fastlane/docs/docs/advanced.md

 system "cat fastlane/Fastfile"
 ```

-Upon command completion, the method returns.
-The `$?` global variable will
+Upon command completion, the method returns true or false to indicate completion
-indicate the exit status of the command.
+status.
+The `$?` global variable will also indicate the exit status of the
+command.

 ```ruby
 system "cat fastlane/Fastfile"